superman66/vue-qart/README.md

 - text - button text
 - visible - setting download button visible or not
 - style - setting download button style
+- type - image type,such as `image/png`
+- filename

 you can download the qrcode to image by using `canvas.toDataURL()`